alextd/ProjectHighrise-TDEnhancementPack/README.md

 # ProjectHighrise-BetterPlacement
 A mod for Project Highrise that makes placing rooms easier, so you don't have to click literally hundreds of times in precise locations.
+In short: shift-click copies that action where available.
+Shift-click floors to fill floors with rooms.
+Shift-click tenants to move in all possible tenants.
+Also a few fixes for saving/loading so people don't always forget what they're doing and lose progress.

 To install:
-Use BepInEx, put BetterPlacement.dll in plugins.
+Use BepInEx (https://github.com/BepInEx/BepInEx), put BetterPlacement.dll in plugins.
 Todo: explain BepInEx.
 TL;DR Drop BepInEx into Project Highrise intallation.

 To develop code (after BepInEx installed):